-To recall the personal registrations it is not necessary to make the capture system accessible with the key switch MEMORY LOCK.
+To recall the personal registrations on the Jubilate it is not necessary to make the capture system accessible with the key switch MEMORY LOCK.
 Recalling goes as follows:

 - 1. Determine the setter combination you want to recall (e.g. M2-3). - 2.
 Choose the memory bank (e.g. M2). - 3.
 Then choose the memory number (e.g. push piston 3).